 St. Paul and Minneapolis snow emergency information

-If you’d like to be notified when St. Paul or Minneapolis have declared snow emergencies for the cities, you can sign up for their notification services:
+If you’d like to be notified when the cities of St. Paul or Minneapolis have declared snow emergencies for the plowing of the streets, you can sign up for their notification services:

-Also note: It is illegal in St. Paul to leave snow accumulation on a sidewalk.
+Also note: It is illegal in St. Paul and Minneapolis to leave snow accumulation on a sidewalk.
 Saint Paul City Ordinance requires snow and ice to be removed from sidewalks within 24 hours.

 A word about St. Paul’s E-Subscription system (email and SMS/text messaging)

 By going to the city of St. Paul’s E-Subscription website, you can sign up to be notified by email or text message when the city has declared a snow emergency.

 St. Thomas students, staff and faculty interested in the city’s electronic notifications are encouraged to sign up for that service using their St. Thomas email address, personal (non-St. Thomas) email address and/or wireless cell phone number.

 A place to stay on campus in case you are snowbound